dylanclements/darksoulsremake/docs/rationale.md

 ## StormRuler + PickUpStormRulerAction + ChargeAction

-- pick up storm ruler action. couldn't use the normal pick up item action because player would have gotten the charge action without picking up storm ruler
+- pick up storm ruler action. couldn't use the normal pickup item action because player would have gotten the charge action without picking up storm ruler

 ## Other changes